JanHerca/urantiapedia/output/wikijs/en/article/Annis_M_Warsh/Renewing_and_revitalizing_society.md

 The URANTIA Book says, “Within the bounds of that which is consistent with the divine nature, it is literally true that with God all things are possible.'
 The long-drawn-out evolutionary processes of peoples. planets, and universes are under the perfect control of the universe creators and administrators and unfold in accordance with the eternal purpose of the Universal Father, proceeding in harmony and order and in keeping with the all-wise plan of God.
 There is only one lawgiver,” (46.6) Well, I think God wants me to try very hard to understand quantum physics and to figure out just as much as I can about his laws and how things work and to try to stay in tune with the Divine Nature so that I don't run amok.

 It's what we want for _our_ children.
 We want them to exercise their divine curiosity, to keep fresh their sense of wonder, and to develop their precious and wonderful brains in a way we never have with our brains.
 A lovely Hebrew proverb says: “Do not confine your children to your own learning, for they were born in another time,” We want to teach our children in such a way that we increase their capacity for self-transcendance and evolutionary leaps.
 But to reach the children, you must first reach their parents and teachers so that crippling techniques of child-rearing are not practiced and the teachings of Jesus are. _The URANTIA Book_ says: “_In this work of passing on the cultural torch to the next generation, the home will ever be the basic institution.
-The play and social life comes next, with the school last but equally indispensable in a complex and highly organized society._” ([UB 81:6.23](/en/The_Urantia_Book/81#p6_23))
+The play and social life comes next, with the school last but equally indispensable in a complex and highly organized society._” (<a id="a86_900"></a>[UB 81:6.23](/en/The_Urantia_Book/81#p6_23))

 Books such as those on transactional analysis and parent effectiveness training are helpful, Both books are based on the assumption that most maladaptive, antisocial behavior stems from faulty training and that the only practical solution is to greatly increase the psychological understanding of the citizenry, particularly parents and teachers.
 I think Jesus was an Adlerian.